tpwres/teczki-polskiego-wrestlingu/content/w/robert-star.md

 This storyline was resolved on [Arena 13](@/e/kpw/2019-04-05-kpw-arena-13-capo-di-tutti-capi.md): after Robert defeated champion Ron Corvus, Kawaler appeared and requested that Robert hand over the belt to him.
 He revealed that Robert has signed a contract with him and Kawaleria, and that he was helping Robert win the title on the condition he immediately handed it over to Kawaler.
 Before the following show, Robert was officially fired, in a Facebook post, for breaking the terms of said contract.
 This stripped him of the championship, and left it vacant.
 However, on the show, Chairman Malinowski re-added Robert to the main event, which was now a 6-man elimination match.

-Robert's last match for KPW was next year, at [Godzina Zero 2019](@/e/kpw/2019-08-17-kpw-godzina-zero-2019.md), against Piękny Kawaler.
-The match was both for the KPW Championship, which Robert held, and for the career of both men, with a Last Man Standing stipulation.
-When Robert defeated Kawaler, he initially accepted his handshake, lifted Robert's arm in a victory pose, only to land a surprise kick seconds later.
-With the help of other babyfaces, Robert regained control and they struck a victory pose with Kawaler literally under Robert's heel.
+Robert's next match for KPW was at [Godzina Zero 2019](@/e/kpw/2019-08-17-kpw-godzina-zero-2019.md), against Piękny Kawaler.
+This bout was both for the KPW Championship, which Robert held once more, and for the career of both men, with a Last Man Standing stipulation.
+When Robert defeated Kawaler, the latter initially accepted his opponent's handshake, lifted Robert's arm in a victory pose, only to land a surprise kick seconds later.
+With the help of other babyfaces, Robert regained control, and together they struck a victory pose with Kawaler literally under Robert's heel.

 In 2018, Robert competed in his first match abroad: at French Ligue Nationale de Catch's event in Commercy.
 He went against French wrestler Scott Rider in a singles match, and also against a team including Scott Rider and Ron Corvus in an eight-man tag team match.